Tib3rius/tib3rius.github.io/sqli.md

 ## Group Concatenation

 These functions concatenate values from multiple rows of results into a single string.
+Replace &lt;DELIMITER&gt; with the string/character you want separating each value (e.g. a comma).

 <table>
 <thead>